-In order to confirm a reflux esophagitis and inspect for a possible Barrett’s esophagus, an endoscopy is performed, always followed by extraction of biopsy material (“Four-Quadrant biopsy”).
-The endoscopic findings facilitate the classification of reflux esophagitis into categories, depending on its degree of severity (see below).
+Endoscopy should be performed to confirm reflux esophagitis and inspect the patient for a possible Barrett’s esophagus.
+This should be followed by biopsy (‘Four-Quadrant biopsy’).
+The endoscopic findings facilitate the classification of reflux esophagitis into categories, depending on the degree of severity (see below).

-Endoscopy also helps to exclude other conditions otherwise included in the differential diagnosis: an esophageal thrush (yeast infection) presents with white.
-An eosinophilic esophagitis (unknown etiology, but often associated with diseases of the atopic spectrum) stands out with bloody mucosa (“crêpe-paper” mucosa) and ring-shaped erosions, sometimes called “feline-esophagus”, due to its resemblance to the esophagus of a cat.
+Endoscopy also helps to exclude other conditions otherwise included in the differential diagnosis: esophageal thrush (yeast infection) has a whitish appearance.
+Eosinophilic esophagitis (unknown etiology, but often associated with diseases of the atopic spectrum) stands out with bloody mucosa (‘crêpe-paper’ mucosa) and ring-shaped erosions, sometimes called “feline-esophagus”, because of its resemblance to the esophagus of a cat.

-Additionally to the endoscopy with four-Quadrant biopsies, methods like chromoendoscopy with methylene blue, fluorescence diagnostics and magnification endoscopy can also be performed, in order to diagnose and monitor the disease.
+In addition to endoscopy with four-quadrant biopsy, methods such as chromoendoscopy with methylene blue, fluorescence studies, and magnification endoscopy can also be performed to diagnose and monitor the disease.

-The biopsies extracted during endoscopy are searched for reflux esophagitis marks.
-After that, additional information that is obtained includes: leukocyte infiltration, proliferation of squamous epithelium, ulcerations and cornification.
+The tissue extracted during endoscopy is investigated for features of reflux esophagitis.
+After that, additional information that may be obtained include leukocyte infiltration, squamous epithelium proliferation, ulcerations, and cornification.

-The existence of Barret’s esophagus is indicated by the conversion of the squamous epithelium into a columnar epithelium with goblet cells.
+The existence of Barrett’s esophagus is indicated by the conversion of the squamous epithelium into a columnar epithelium with goblet cells.

-Histology also makes a further division of Barret’s-related findings possible:
+Histology also makes a further division of Barrett-related findings possible:

 24-hour pH monitoring with a nasal tube

 This method is particularly applied to patients with NERD.
-Esophageal pH is monitored for 24 hours through a nasal esophageal tube and a pH of ≤ 4 is determined, which corresponds to a reflux of acidic gastric content.
+The esophageal pH is monitored for 24 hours through a nasal esophageal tube, and a pH of ≤ 4 corresponds to the reflux of acidic gastric content.
 In healthy individuals, such episodes are only seen postprandially (after a meal) and just for up to 5 minutes.
 In patients with acid reflux disease, reflux episodes are particularly observed at night and after midnight.

 Classification of Reflux Esophagitis

-As mentioned in the section about esophagoscopy, there are many useful classifications of gastroesophageal reflux disease, depending on the endoscopic findings.
-We would like to present two of them here, since they are occasionally an exam question:
+As mentioned in the section about esophagoscopy, there are many useful classifications of GERD, depending on the endoscopic findings.
+Two of them will be discussed here since they are fairly common exam questions: